-Balancing parking supply and demand is essential for creating main streets and downtowns where people from ages 8 to 80 feel comfortable walking to and from places.
-A few simple fixes in the code can make an enormous difference.
+Balancing parking supply and demand and controlling parking location is essential for creating main streets and downtowns where people from ages 8 to 80 feel comfortable walking to and from places.
+A few simple fixes in the code can make an enormous difference, lessening the impact of off-street parking on sidewalks and removing barriers to changes of use and redevelopment.